 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

-Double rooms from $312.64 (CHF308), excluding tax at 3.7 per cent.
+Double rooms from £291.51 (CHF321), including tax at 3.7 per cent.
 Please note the hotel charges an additional local city tax of CHF4.50 per person per night on check-out and an additional local city tax of CHF7.00 per person per night on check-out.

 Rates usually include an à la carte breakfast; return transfers from the car park or bus station in Saas-Fee; transfers to the hotel’s slopeside ski cabin; access to the spa and fitness area; soft drinks in your minibar.

-The hotel will is closed annually from late April to late June and from late September to early December.
+The hotel is closed annually from late April to July, and from mid-September to early December.

 At the hotel